Hours: Mon-Fri 8AM to 5PM MT

 • Urinary tract infections or unusual genital soreness

-If you suspect any of the above signs, it’s important to take immediate action.
-Gather evidence if you can, and report your observations immediately.
+If you pick up on the above signs, taking immediate action is important.
+How do you know if daycare is bad?
+Trust your instincts, gather evidence, and report your observations immediately.
 Remember, you aren’t accusing someone by reporting your observations.
 But if your suspicions are correct, your report will prevent the abuse from continuing.

 Hire an Au Pair